ga-wdi-lessons/building-a-mean-app/angular-walkthrough-annotated.md

 <details>
   <summary>
-   <strong> If we just cloned down an Node app, what else do we need to run to complete our setup? </strong>
+    If we just cloned down an Node app, what else do we need to run to complete our setup?
   </summary>
   <br>